bhavanapediyala/Grocery_store_project/readme.md

-This is a sample project
+This is a sample grocery store project